krahate/Data_analytics_projects/README.md

 You are a data analyst and have a large ecommerce company in India (let’s call it X) as a client.
 X gets a few thousand orders via their website on a daily basis and they have to deliver them as fast as they can.
 For delivering the goods ordered by the customers, X has tied up with multiple courier companies in India who charge them some amount per delivery.

 The charges are dependent upon two factors:

 ●	Weight of the product

-●	Distance between the warehouse (pickup location) and customer’s delivery address (destination location)

-On an average, the delivery charges are Rs.
+●	Distance between the warehouse (pickup location) and customer’s delivery address (destination location) On an average, the delivery charges are Rs.
 100 per shipment.
 So if X ships 1,00,000 orders per month, they have to pay approximately Rs.
-1 crore to the courier companies on a monthly basis as charges.

-As the amount that X has to pay to the courier companies is very high, they want to verify if the charges levied by their partners per Order are correct.
+1 crore to the courier companies on a monthly basis as charges.As the amount that X has to pay to the courier companies is very high, they want to verify if the charges levied by their partners per Order are correct.

-Input Data
+# Input Data

 Left Hand Side (LHS) Data (X’s internal data spread across three reports)